Music of Angel Beats!: Angel Beats! Perfect Vocal Collection

 Angel Beats!
 Perfect Vocal Collection is a compilation album of vocal music featured in the Angel Beats! anime and visual novel.
 It was first released on May 1, 2016 at the Character1 exhibition in Japan by Key Sounds Label bearing the catalog numbers KSLA-0113–0115.
 The album contains three discs with 34 tracks composed, arranged, and produced by Jun Maeda, Tomohiro Takeshita, Hikarishuyo and the group Anant-Garde Eyes.
-Singers on the album include: Karuta, Lia, LiSA, Marina, Suzuyu and Aoi Tada.
+Singers on the album include: Karuta, Lia, Yui (LiSA), Masami Iwasawa (Marina), Suzuyu and Aoi Tada.

 Singles

 Crow Song

-"Crow Song" is a single by Girls Dead Monster, featuring songs sung by Marina, released on April 23, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0051.
+"Crow Song" is a single by Girls Dead Monster, featuring songs sung by Masami Iwasawa (Marina), released on April 23, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0051.
 The single is composed by Jun Maeda and arranged by Hikarishuyo.

 Thousand Enemies

-"Thousand Enemies" is a single by Girls Dead Monster, featuring songs sung by LiSA, released on May 12, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0052.
+"Thousand Enemies" is a single by Girls Dead Monster, featuring songs sung by Yui (LiSA), released on May 12, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0052.
 The single is composed by Jun Maeda and arranged by Hikarishuyo.
 The AMG Music School provides the chorus in the third track "Highest Life".